dotnet/runtime/docs/workflow/requirements/linux-requirements.md

 * zlib1g-dev
 * ninja-build (optional, enables building native code with ninja instead of make)

-**NOTE**: If you have an Ubuntu version older than 22.04 LTS, don't install `cmake` using `apt` directly.
+**NOTE**: If you have an Ubuntu version older than 22.04 LTS, or Debian version older than 12, don't install `cmake` using `apt` directly.
 Follow the note written down below.

 ```bash
 sudo apt install -y cmake llvm lld clang build-essential \